 2. Rectifying the perspective distortion that results from a tilted camera installation

 3. Fixing a spheroidal distortion in a wide-angle lens

 4. Retuning barrel distortion, radial distortion, nonlinear distortion, or cushion distortion of FA lenses

 5. Fixing the improper positioning of the camera's sensor

-Typically, the price of a custom-designed calibration target is higher than that of ready-made options because of the additional features.
-The adjusted properties result in approximately 50% more expenses depending on the material type, features and finish options selected.
+Typically, the price of custom calibration targets is higher than that of ready-made options because of the additional calibration target features.
+The adjusted properties result in approximately 50% more expenses depending on the material type, calibration targets features and finish options selected.

-The target needs to occupy most of your camera's field of view (FOV) at the preferred working distance.
+A calibration target needs to occupy most of your camera's field of view (FOV) at the preferred working distance.
 Getting calibration details from the edges of the images is vital in determining lens distortion parameters.
-Regardless, most software packages need the visibility of the entire calibration target in all images.
+Regardless, most software packages need the visibility of the entire custom calibration target in all images.

 Dave was great to work with but your shipping guys need some guidance.
 Ask Dave for details.

 A calibration target is an object used in calibrating a camera.
 For example, if you are using the camera to take pictures of plants, it would be necessary for the camera to accurately reproduce colors so that when people look at your photos, they see what you saw.
 To do this, you would need to use a calibration target with known colors and set up your shot to align with the targets on the screen.